Short Sale – Q & A – Short Seller Rules – Regulation SHO Lawyers

 A. Broker-dealers who make a market in a security must be ready to buy and sell the security on a regular and continuous basis at the publicly quoted price, even if there are no other buyers or sellers.
 This results in market makers selling the security to a buyer even when no stock is available.
 Because it may take the market maker considerable time to purchase or arrange to borrow the security, he may need to sell the security short without having the immediate ability to borrow shares.
 This is most common for market makers in thinly traded, illiquid stocks such as securities quoted on the OTC Markets.
 This activity is legal.

-A. Rule 204T requires that the short seller’s broker-dealer, as opposed to the short seller, locate an entity that the broker reasonably believes can deliver the shares within three days after the trade (“T+3″).
+A. Rule 204T requires that the short seller’s broker-dealer, as opposed to the short seller, locate an entity that the broker reasonably believes can deliver the shares within a certain number of days.
 If reasonable, the broker-dealer may rely on the short seller’s assurance that he or she has located a lender who can deliver the security in time for settlement.
-Rule 204T made it a violation of Regulation SHO if a clearing firm fails to purchase or borrow shares to close out a failure to deliver that results from a short sale, in any equity security, by no later than the beginning of trading on the day, after, the fail first occurs (T+4).
+Rule 204T made it a violation of Regulation SHO if a clearing firm fails to purchase or borrow shares to close out a failure to deliver that results from a short sale, in any equity security, by no later than the beginning of trading on the day, after, the fail first occurs.
 Beyond that point, penalties will be imposed.

 Q. I think a broker shorted my Company’s stock and failed to cover.
 Is this illegal?